 Have you ever been passed up for a promotion, when it was previously promised?
 Undermined by a manager with ego issues?
 Maybe you are one of the 23% of women or 6% of men whose professionalism was doubted simply because of their gender.

 These are all examples of ways that the workplace can be psychologically unsafe.
 At home and at work, we are all human.
 Whether you earn a six-figure salary or are just starting out, whether you are a senior manager or a junior team member, everyone has emotions and is responsible for handling them in a healthy way.

 At the same time, humans are wired to form social hierarchies and we place psychological importance in the perception of status.
-Intentional or not, gender discrimnation, ageism, and ego-plays can and do happen at work.
+Intentional or not, gender discrimination, ageism, and ego plays can and do happen at work.
 The question that every employer should be asking is how we can overcome our natural tendencies and create psychological safety in the workplace.
 That starts by first understanding what is psychological safety.